ashsne/Vechicle-Detection/README.md

 In order to have an idea of the classifier performance, we can make a prediction on the test set with `svc.score(X_test, y_test)`.
 Training the SVM with the features explained above took around 10 minutes on my laptop.

 ### 3. Sliding Window Search
 Firstly a naive sliding window detection was used, but unfortunately it was vey time consuming.
+So an alternate method was implemented with Region of Interest (ROI).
+Small windows are used towards horizon and keeping bigger ones toeards clode tho the car.
+FOr each such window features are extracteed and then passed through prediction of the vehicles.
+Such an example is shown below:

 ![alt text][image4]

 ### 4. Heatmaps
+As you can see there are multiple windows where cas is found.
+Also as accuracy is not 100%, we will have some mispredictions of the cars.
+To handle such events we pass these windows through the heatmap function.
+It creates heat signatures at the centroid of the window.
+With a threshold value of number of windows we can keep the windows we are interested.

 ![alt text][image5]